-Chilly winters and searing summers in the Blue Mountains and Western Sydney can land householders with expensive bills for heating and cooling.
-If you are building a new home you will have the opportunity to look at ways to maximise energy efficiency and help reduce your heating, cooling and water bills.
+Chilly winters and searing summers in the Blue Mountains and Western Sydney can often mean big bills for heating and cooling.
+If you are building a new home you should look at ways to maximise the energy efficiency to help reduce your heating, cooling and water bills.

-Three things to keep in mind to make your home a comfortable and affordable place year round:
+Three things to keep in mind to make your home a comfortable and improve the energy efficiency year round:

 - Thermal mass – Thermal mass is a measure of how efficiently materials absorb and store heat energy.
 High-density materials like concrete, cavity brick walls and tiles have a high thermal mass, which means it takes a lot of heat energy to change their temperature.
 In summer these high-density materials gradually absorb heat, storing it until the evening when the air is cooler outside.
 In winter they absorb the heat from north facing windows and release it back into the building as the overnight temperature drops.
 By combining these materials with more lightweight materials inside the home (like timber and plasterboard) the room will be able to warm up and reduce the temperature quicker and more efficiently.

 - Windows – In winter up to 40% of heat in your home can escape through your windows.
 In order to make the most of your energy spend look for the WERS energy rating on windows.
 This rating provides useful information about how well these windows retain heat as well blocking external heat from entering.
 Skylights are terrific for brightening up dark spaces in your home however they can turn a room into a greenhouse in summertime.
 Try to build into your budget money for skylights that open to release heat from the room in the hot months of the year.
 Double-glazing has been used in European countries and the UK for many years and is very effective at helping to reduce the amount of heat that disappears through the window.